aristocrats/sikky/README.md

 ## Test-driven development (TDD)

-It's integrated a `tdd` task for the `Mocha+Chai testing stack` to watch your UT files.
+It's integrated a `tdd` task both for the browser tests, and server tests.

 ## Code coverage